wilfredinni/python-cheatsheet/docs/blog/python-uv-package-manager.md

 $ uv run example.py
 ```

-This approach eliminates the need for separate requirements files or virtual environment setup for simple scripts.
+This approach eliminates the need for separate requirements files or <router-link to="/cheatsheet/virtual-environments">virtual environment</router-link> setup for simple scripts.

 ## UV vs. Traditional Python Package Managers

 ### UV vs. pip and virtualenv

-While pip and virtualenv have been the traditional tools for Python package management, UV offers several compelling advantages:
+While <router-link to="/cheatsheet/virtual-environments">pip</router-link> and <router-link to="/cheatsheet/virtual-environments#virtualenv">virtualenv</router-link> have been the traditional tools for Python package management, UV offers several compelling advantages:

 - **Speed**: UV's Rust implementation makes it significantly faster than pip for package installation and dependency resolution.
 - **Integrated environment management**: While virtualenv handles only environment creation and pip only handles package management, UV combines both functionalities in a single tool.